dacog/lazy-docker-compose-wordpress-setup/README.md

 I tried a few alternatives, nd they were all either too complicated or just didn't work when I followed the README, so here is my approach.

+I also wanted some quick commands for specific tasks, such as backup, wp-cli and docker compose.

 **Warning**:
 This approach is **only for local dev**.
 It is not secure, and you should not use it for Production anywhere.
 You have been warned.